 - Wes Becker Excellent School Award – This award is named after Wesley Becker, co-creator of Direct Instruction and longtime Professor of Educational Psychology at the University of Oregon.
 This award is given to a school for exemplary implementation of Direct Instruction.

-- The Wayne Carnine Student Improvement Award – This award is named after the father of Doug Carnine, DI co-author and longtime Professor of Education at the University of Oregon.
-It is given to a student who has demonstrated remarkable academic success with DI.
+- The Wayne Carnine Student Improvement Award – This award is named after the father of Doug Carnine, DI co-author and longtime Professor of Education at the University of Oregon and founder of KINDR.
+It is given to a student who has demonstrated outstanding improvement–academic or behavioral.
 Teachers submit nominations.
-The winner, selected by Doug and Linda Carnine, will be presented with a plaque and $200.
-Please take the opportunity to honor a member of the DI “family.”
-This recognition is such a simple thing, but it means so much to the individuals and our profession.
+The winner, selected by Doug and Linda Carnine, will be presented with a plaque and $1,000.
+The winner's school will also receive $1,000.